CamDavidsonPilon/Python-Numerics/README.md

 ###Discrete SDE
 Robust classes/methods to simulate stochastic differential equations using a discretization scheme.
 Includes Euler, Milstein and Second-Order scheme.
 To be implemented into PyProcess.

+###Estimators
+Some useful estimators of regression and others.

 ###Machine Learning Scikit Learn
 Some scikit-learn-friendly machine learning classes.